Halemaʻumaʻu

-Halemaumau contained an active lava lake for much of the time before 1924, and was the site of several eruptions during the 20th century.
-The crater again contained an active lava lake between 2008 and 2018, with the level of the lava usually fluctuating between 20 and 150 meters below Halemaumau's crater floor, though at times the lava lake rose high enough to spill onto crater floor.
+Halemaʻumaʻu contained an active lava lake for much of the time before 1924, and was the site of several eruptions during the 20th century.
+The crater again contained an active lava lake between 2008 and 2018, with the level of the lava usually fluctuating between 20 and 150 meters below Halemaʻumaʻu's crater floor, though at times the lava lake rose high enough to spill onto crater floor.
 The lava lake drained away in May 2018 as new volcanic vents opened in lower Puna.
-The subsidence of the lava lake was accompanied by a period of explosions, earthquakes, large clouds of ash and toxic gas, and finally a gradual collapse of the summit caldera around Halemaumau.
+The subsidence of the lava lake was accompanied by a period of explosions, earthquakes, large clouds of ash and toxic gas, and finally a gradual collapse of the summit caldera around Halemaʻumaʻu.
 The collapse events ceased abruptly on August 2, 2018.

-A small water pond appeared in Halemaumau in the summer of 2019.
+A small water pond appeared in Halemaʻumaʻu in the summer of 2019.
 The pond deepened and enlarged into a small lake after it was first observed, measuring 167 ft deep on December 20, 2020.
-A new eruption began at 9:30 PM local time on December 20, 2020, completely boiling away the water lake and partially refilling the crater with lava.
-The eruption created a lava lake which lasted until May 23, 2021.
-The eruption was declared over 3 days later, on May 26, 2021.
-The most recent eruption began on September 29, 2021 and lasted until December 9, 2022.
+An eruption in December 2020 completely boiled away the water lake.
+This and several subsequent eruptions have partially refilled the crater with lava.
+The most recent eruption at Halemaʻumaʻu began on December 23, 2024, with episodes of fountaining continuing as of 2025.

 Geological history – 1823 to 2008

 1823 to 1894: Caldera lava lake and formation of Halemaumau

 William Ellis, a British missionary and amateur ethnographer and geologist, published the first English description of Kīlauea Caldera as it appeared in 1823.
 Ellis observed a large lake of molten lava:

 From the time Ellis made his observations in 1823 (and likely some time before that as well) through 1840, a lava lake was present within a broad region of Kīlauea Caldera.
-Between 1840 and 1894, the size of the lava lake gradually got smaller, becoming localized near the present site of Halemaumau.
+Between 1840 and 1894, the size of the lava lake gradually got smaller, becoming localized near the present site of Halemaʻumaʻu.

 In 1866, Mark Twain, an American humorist, satirist, lecturer, and writer hiked to the Caldera floor.
 He wrote the following account of the lake of molten lava which he found there:

 Following an earthquake swarm in December 1894, the lava lake fully drained away from Kīlauea's summit, ending the decades-long period of nearly continuous activity.
-After the disappearance of lava, Halemaumau was left behind as a circular pit crater 360 m wide.
-Sporadic eruptions took place within Halemaumau occurred over the next decade, while continued collapse events deepened Halemaumau to 300 m by March 1899.
+After the disappearance of lava, Halemaʻumaʻu was left behind as a circular pit crater 360 m wide.
+Sporadic eruptions took place within Halemaʻumaʻu over the following decade, while continued collapse events deepened Halemaʻumaʻu to 300 m by March 1899.